Alice Kern – 1923-2010

 May her soul be bound up in the bond of eternal life.

-Alice and her husband Hugo (survivor of Dachau) met and married in Sweden after the war and immigrated to the United States in 1947.
-In 1995, fifty years after her liberation from Bergen Belson, Alice returned with their four daughters and a videographer for the first time to the place of her birth and retraced her steps to the concentration camps where she was interned.
+Alice and her husband Hugo (Kohn, of Wopfing, Austria, and survivor of Dachau) met and married in Sweden after the war and immigrated to the United States in 1947.
+In 1995, fifty years after her liberation from Bergen Belson, Alice returned with their four daughters and videographer Robert Bowling for the first time to the place of her birth, and retraced her steps to the concentration camps where she was interned.
 The video-documentary, “Journey to Remember”, captures her story as outlined in her book, telling all from the very sites where it occurred…

 “With only the clothes on our back we were driven into cattle cars.
 Upon our arrival in Auschwitz we were “selected” under the bright spotlight beaming down on us;… All the experiences thereafter were impossible to forget…” Alice Kern